Skip navigation

 Possible Complications

-Exercise may produce muscle pain, or even breakdown of skeletal muscle, a condition called rhabdomyolysis.
-This is associated with burgundy-colored urine and a risk for kidney failure, if severe.
+Exercise may produce muscle pain, or even a breakdown of skeletal muscle (rhabdomyolysis).
+This condition is associated with burgundy-colored urine and a risk for kidney failure if it is severe.

 When to Contact a Medical Professional

-Contact your health care provider if you have repeated episodes of sore or cramped muscle after exercise, especially if accompanied by burgundy or pink urine.
+Contact your provider if you have repeated episodes of sore or cramped muscles after exercise, especially if you also have burgundy or pink urine.

-Consider genetic counseling if you have a family history of McArdle disease.
+Consider genetic counseling if you have a family history of GSD V.

 Alternative Names

-Glycogen storage disease type V (GSDV); Myophosphorylase deficiency; Muscle glycogen phosphorylase deficiency; PGYM deficiency
+Myophosphorylase deficiency; Muscle glycogen phosphorylase deficiency; PYGM deficiency